-DataZone creates a new secret in the AWS Secrets Manager service and ensures that the secret is tagged with the domain in which you are trying to create the parameter set.
+If you do not have an existing AWS secret, you can also create a new secret by choosing Create New AWS Secret.
+This opens a dialog box where you can provide the name of the secret, username, and password.
+Once you choose Create New AWS Secret, Amazon DataZone creates a new secret in the AWS Secrets Manager service and ensures that the secret is tagged with the domain in which you are trying to create the parameter set.

-- Select either Amazon Redshift cluster or Amazon Redshift Serverless workgroup. - Enter the name of the database within the selected Amazon Redshift cluster or Amazon Redshift Serverless workgroup. - Choose Create parameter set.
+- Specify the Amazon Redshift cluster you want to use when creating environments. - Specify the name of the database (within the cluster you've chosen) that you want to use when creating environments. - 5.
+Choose Create parameter set.